blowdart/idunno.Bluesky/CONTRIBUTING.md

 Dependencies in the libraries should only be altered by maintainers.
 For security reasons, we will not accept PRs that alter our `DirectoryBuild.props` or `nuget.config` files.
-If you feel dependencies need upgrading file an issue.
+If you feel dependencies need upgrading please file an issue.